California Dreams: Syndication

 Reruns of California Dreams briefly aired on TBS in the late 1990s.

-The show aired on The Children's Channel and later Trouble in the UK in the 1990s.
+The show aired on Channel 4 and The Children's Channel and later Trouble in the UK in the 1990s.

 Home media

 Shout!
-Factory released the first four seasons of California Dreams on DVD in Region 1 between 2009–2011.
+Factory released the first four seasons of California Dreams on DVD in Region 1 between 2009 and 2011.
 Seasons 3 and 4 were released as Shout!
 Factory Exclusives titles, available exclusively through their online store.
 As of 2016, Seasons 1-4 and The Best of...
 DVDs can be purchased on Amazon.
 It is unknown if season 5 will be released.

 On July 19, 2011, Mill Creek Entertainment released a ten-episode best-of set, The Best of California Dreams, a single-disc set that features episodes from the first three seasons.